anovis/bootcamp/README.md

 ### Resources

-If you habe a questio, one of the best resources out there is [stackoverflow](https://stackoverflow.com/), which is the most popular Q&A site.
+If you have a question, one of the best resources out there is [stackoverflow](https://stackoverflow.com/), which is the most popular Q&A site.
 Chances are someone else has run into the same error or problem and posted the question there, with many others providing answers.
 Most professional coders still spend a lot of time on stackoverflow, but the difference is with time you will become better at finding the right question to ask.